Published:March 23, 2021

 in order to compile all the assets.
 If you did everything correctly then you should see the following screen:

 Tip: You can use the following library to cache your models and supercharge your loading times.
-We highly recommended for large data: laravel-model-caching.
+We highly recommend it for large data: laravel-model-caching.

 If you need help with a Laravel project let's get in touch.